updated: May 27, 2022

 I fostered a dog/cat, or socialized a dog for a nonprofit organization.
 What kind of credit can I get?

 You can get up to 25 hours per semester for this type of service.
-This activity is very difficult to quantify so we’ve decided to limit the credit for it.

 I volunteered at a non-profit camp or I worked at an overnight non-profit retreat and was working constantly.
 I barely slept.
 Can I claim all this time?